mustafasa/MSA-ScreenCapture/README.md

  ScreenIdentifier firstUIElement= dd.get(0);
  firstUIElement.getUiIdentifier();
  firstUIElement.getUiHeight();
-//////////////////////////////soo on
+///and many more attributes are available.....

 ```
 ## Usage in Instrument testActivity
-The main purpose of this library is to capture screenshot while testing and capture meta data of each UI element, which can be utilized
+The main purpose of this library is to ease capture screenshot while testing and capture meta data of each UI element,
-for diagnosting and most important it can be benefit for Linguistic to cross check with different languages.
+which can be utilized for numerous task eg: diagnosting,Linguistic to cross check with different languages.
+Sky is the limit it can be utilize in many ways.

 ```
 //In Instrument test case